Zverev ousts Wawrinka at Australian Open; into 1st Slam semi - WHIZ News

 Zverev, a 22-year-old from Germany, reached his first major semifinal by overcoming a terrible start Wednesday at Melbourne Park and putting together a 1-6, 6-3, 6-4, 6-2 victory over three-time Grand Slam champion Stan Wawrinka.

+“I was very impatient.
+In a way, also was maybe paying attention to it too much, to the Grand Slams.
+You know what I mean?” said Zverev, who has won three Masters titles and the ATP Tour Finals.
+“Everything else, I was just playing better tennis at the other tournaments. … The Grand Slams, maybe, meant too much for me.
+This year I actually came into the Australian Open with absolutely no expectations because I was playing horrible.”

-After ceding the opening set in 24 minutes, Zverev regrouped and recalibrated his strategy, using all of his 6-foot-6 (1.98-meter) frame to get to balls along the baseline and stretch points until Wawrinka faltered.
-It worked.
-Zverev’s sometimes-shaky serve — he was double-faulting once per game while losing all of his matches at the season-opening ATP Cup — was suddenly terrific, and Wawrinka’s barrel-chested baseline bashing weakened, as if he might be injured.
+After ceding the opening set in 24 minutes, Zverev regrouped, using all of his 6-foot-6 (1.98-meter) frame to get to balls along the baseline and stretch points until Wawrinka faltered.
+Zverev’s sometimes-shaky serve — he was double-faulting once per game while losing all of his matches at the season-opening ATP Cup — was suddenly terrific, and Wawrinka’s barrel-chested baseline bashing weakened.

+“I’ve been struggling with my forehand, my backhand, my volleys, my drop shot, my return.
+My waking up in the morning.
+My everything,” he joked.
+“It was not only my serve.”

+“I know that there’s people right now in this country, in this beautiful country, that lost their homes and actually they need the money.
+They actually depend on it, building up their homes again, building up their houses again, building up the nature that Australia has, the animals as well,” Zverev said.
+“I think there’s much better use for those people with that money than I have right now.”

-Wawrinka’s backhand is a one-handed tour de force that is not only his signature stroke but is among the most respected and feared shots in all of men’s tennis.
+Wawrinka’s backhand is among the most respected and feared shots in all of men’s tennis.
 But it let him down on this day: He finished with five winners and 31 errors on that side, 18 unforced and 13 forced.

+“The Grand Slams were always the week where I kind of even wanted it too much.
+I was doing things, in a way, too professional.
+I was not talking to anybody.
+I wasn’t going out with friends.
+I wasn’t having dinner.
+I was just really almost too, too focused,” Zverev explained.
+“Changed that a little bit this week.
+I’m doing much more things outside the court.”

 Both women’s semifinals are Thursday: No. 1 Ash Barty of Australia vs. No. 14 Sofia Kenin of the United States, and No. 4 Simona Halep vs. unseeded Garbiñe Muguruza.